LauraO90/ScotSwot/README.md

 [Tartanify](https://tartanify.com/) used for tartan pattern on header.

-[Imgbin](https://imgbin.com/) used for cartoon image.
+[Imgbin](https://imgbin.com/) used for cartoon Nessie image.

 [Favicon](https://favicon.io/emoji-favicons/flag-scotland) used for favicon emoji.

 [Am I Responsive](https://ui.dev/amiresponsive) used to check responsiveness alongside Google Developer tools.

 ## Acknowledgements ##
 I would like to thank my Code Institute mentor Chris Quinn for their support and guidance during this project.